Azure/AVM-Test/docs/content/help-support/issue-triage/avm-issue-triage.md

 1. When a new potential owner is identified, clarify the roles and responsibilities of the module owner:
     - Clarify they understand and accept what "module ownership" means by replying in a comment to the requestor/proposed owner:

-{{% expand title="Standard AVM Core Team Reply to New Owners of an Orphaned Module" %}}
+{{% expand title="➕ Standard AVM Core Team Reply to New Owners of an Orphaned Module" %}}

 {{< highlight lineNos="false" type="markdown" wrap="true" title="" >}}